kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 28 Locks.md

 ```
 ![[Pasted image 20231023190651.png]]
 Initializing the lock.
 Lock's flag is equal to 0.
 When we call the lock() method, the thread calls testandset method.
-We keep the
+We keep the current flag value (which is 0) to an `int old` and set the current's flag value to 1.
+We return the old value of the flag so that we dont spin in the while loop.
+Thread atomatically sets the value to 1 within the testandset method.
+If another thread calls the lock, it will be spinning until the lock is released.
+Then this thread holds the lock.
+- By making both the test (of the old lock value) and set (of the new lock value) a single atomic operation, we ensure one thread acquires the lock.
+- locks spin using CPU cycles until the lock becomes avaliable.
+- To work correctly on a single processor it requires a preemptive scheduler (one that will interrupt a thread via a timer, in order to run from a different thread) without preemption, spin locks don't make much sense on a single CPU, as a thread spinning on a CPU will never relinquish it.

+### Evaluating spin locks
+- correctness - provides mutual exclusion